gi8lino/certalert-python/README.md

+# DEPRECATED WARNING

+This was only a POC.
+Use http://github.com/containeroo/certalert instead.

 # certalert - Certificate Expiration Exporter

 certalert is a Python script designed to extract certificate expiration dates and send them as metrics to the Prometheus Pushgateway.
 It is especially useful for monitoring certificate expirations in a Prometheus-based monitoring environment.